Haunter (Pokémon): Conception and design

 Haunter is a species of fictional creatures called Pokémon created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
 Each Pokémon has one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 Haunter is part of a three-stage evolutionary line in the franchise consisting of Gastly, itself and Gengar.
 Gastly can evolve into Haunter after it has obtained enough experience, while Haunter evolves into Gengar when traded to another Trainer.
 When making the games, the design first started as pixel art sprites by the development team, created with a single color identity chosen to work within the Super Game Boy hardware limitations.
 While conceived as a group effort by multiple developers at Game Freak, once development was complete Sugimori re-drew the species along with the others in his own artstyle in order to give the game a unified look and finalize any design elements, while also trying to maintain the original sprite artist's unique style.
 Called Ghost in Japan, When the games were localized for English-speaking audiences, Nintendo of America gave the various Pokémon species descriptive names related to their appearance or features as a means to make them more relatable to American children.
 The species' name was initially changed to Spectre, before later being localized as Haunter.

-Classified as a Ghost- and Poison-type Pokémon, Haunter is 5 ft 3 in (160 cm) tall.
+Classified as a Ghost- and Poison-type Pokémon, Haunter is 5 feet 3 inches (160 cm) tall.
 It appears as a dark purple levitating head with angled white eyes and a long pink mouth with sharp teeth.
 Spike protrusions extend from the sides of its head, while its limbs consisted of two disembodied clawed hands that float in front of it.
 Originally depicted with three fingers and a thumb on each hand, the anime adaptation and later games in the franchise depicted Haunter with only two fingers and a thumb.
 According to its Pokédex entires, Haunter's primary means of attack is its long tongue, which can induce seizures until the victim dies if it licks them.